-This will be a traditional class in an assigned room on assigned days with the exception that I will "appear" in class via video.
-You will have the ability to see and interact with me and I will have the ability to see and interact with you.
-Normal classroom etiquette and professional courtesies apply to class sessions.
+This will be a traditional class in an assigned room on assigned days with the exception that for most class sessions I will "appear" in class via video.
+For these class sessions, you will have the ability to see and interact with me and I will have the ability to see and interact with you.
+Normal classroom etiquette and professional courtesies apply to these class sessions.
+For certain other class sessions, I intend to be physically present.